vijayrajpanchall/matic-docs/docs/zkEVM/zkASM/basic-syntax.md

 Comments are made with the semicolon "$;$" symbol.

 ```
-; This a totally useful comment
+; This is a totally useful comment
 ```

 At this moment, only one-line comments are available.